-Filter by KeywordsHuman Rights public international law vulnerable groups violence against women sustainable development sustainability South Africa social protection sdgs prohibition of torture prohibition of discrimination private sector linguistic rights international organizations International law institutions innovations for development impact measurement human rights of women human rights capacity building gender equality
+Filter by KeywordsHuman Rights public international law migration Gender vulnerable groups violence against women sustainable development sustainability statelessness South Africa solidarity social protection sdgs refugee and migration prohibition of torture prohibition of discrimination private sector postcolonial theory peace and conflict studies. linguistic rights international organizations

 Hermann Aubié is a social scientist/east asianist with interest and expertise in human rights, civil society, as well as social and human development issues.
 He has lived and worked in mainland China for five years and for more than ten years in various Western countries.